-Israeli forces kill Palestinian assailant, police say, as violence surges
+Israeli forces kill two Palestinian assailants, police say, as violence surges

 In the latest violence, two Palestinians who tried to stab Israeli paramilitary border policemen in the town of Hebron, a flashpoint in the Israeli-occupied West Bank, were shot by the force, Israeli police said.

-One of the men was killed and the other critically wounded, police said.
+One of the assailants was pronounced dead at the scene, police said, and the other died of his wounds in a Jerusalem hospital, according to a spokeswoman for the facility.
+The Palestinian Health Ministry said one was aged 17 and the other, 21.
 The incident occurred near the Tomb of the Patriarchs, a site holy to Jews and Muslims, who refer to it as the Ibrahimi Mosque.

-The death raised to five the number of alleged attackers - four Palestinians and a Jordanian - killed since Friday in incidents in which Israeli authorities said at least nine Israelis have been wounded.
+The deaths raised to six the number of alleged attackers - five Palestinians and a Jordanian - killed since Friday in incidents in which Israeli authorities said at least nine Israelis have been wounded.

 Earlier on Monday, a Palestinian stabbed and wounded two police officers, one of them a woman who sustained serious injuries, in East Jerusalem, police said.
 The second officer, a man, shot and wounded the assailant.